I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 Attractive and Versatile

 I love the simple, understated design with no logos or graphics.
-Unlike most running shoes, I think they are attractive enough to wear in daily life—around the city as well as on walks, runs, and gym trips.
+Unlike most athletic shoes, I think they are attractive enough to wear in daily life—around the city as well as on walks, runs, and gym trips.

 In fact, many of the reviews on the Allbirds website are from people who use them for walking or work rather than running.
 Here’s a sample:

-- “With my plantar fasciitis these give tremendous support and my feet don’t hurt at the end of the day.”
+“With my plantar fasciitis these give tremendous support and my feet don’t hurt at the end of the day.”

-- “10/10 quality for healthcare workers in the acute care setting!”
+“10/10 quality for healthcare workers in the acute care setting!”

-- “Have such a hard time with shoes due to bunions.
+“Have such a hard time with shoes due to bunions.
 I put these shoes on and went to work for 12+ hours for 3 days in a row—my feet never hurt at all.”

 Odour Resistant